binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 My normal development cycle is to work on code using sample data on my development machine.
 I can even develop adequately on my Chromebook this way, using the crouton sideloader for an Ubuntu environment.
-Once I've gotten everything working with Spree's sample data, I switch the database over to a copy of my production data and test that everything works there as well.
+Once I've gotten everything working with spree's sample data, I switch the database over to a copy of my production data and test that everything works there as well.
 This allows me to separate data and migration-related issues into a separate step, one where I know that the